KeSyren/kesyren.github.io/README.md

 ---

-## 🧬 Professional Profile
+## 🧬 Academic & Professional Background
 Dr. Qing Wang is a researcher specializing at the intersection of **Large-scale Data Mining**, **Causal Inference**, and **AIOps (Artificial Intelligence for IT Operations)**.
 Her work focuses on building intelligent, self-healing systems and advanced personalized recommendation frameworks.

-Much of her research was pioneered during her tenure with **IBM Research**, where she played a key role in developing the causal learning engines for **Watson AIOps**.
+Before her current role at HKU, she was a key researcher at **IBM Research**, where she played a key role in developing the causal learning engines for **Watson AIOps**.

 ## 🚀 Research Interests